 Interest rate risk arises from a variety of sources including mismatches between the repricing periods of assets and liabilities.
-As a result of these mismatches, movements in interest rates can affect earnings or the value of the Macquarie Group, including Macquarie Bank.
+As a result of these mismatches, movements in interest rates can affect earnings or the value of the Macquarie Bank Group.